Value Line Stock Performance

 Current PriceHorizonTarget PriceOdds moving above the current price in 90 days

-Given the investment horizon of 90 days Value Line has a beta of 0.0089.
-This entails as returns on the market go up, Value Line's average returns are expected to increase less than the benchmark.
-However, during a bear market, the loss from holding Value Line is expected to be smaller as well.
+Given the investment horizon of 90 days Value Line has a beta of -0.13.
+This entails that as returns on the benchmark increase, returns on Value Line tend to move in the opposite direction, though by a smaller magnitude.
+During a bear market, however, Value Line is likely to outperform the market.
 Additionally, Value Line has a negative alpha, implying that the risk taken by holding this instrument is not justified.
 The company is significantly underperforming the Dow Jones Industrial.

 Value Line Price Density